FWAJL/FieldWorkManager/README.md

-Go to the wiki: https://github.com/FWAJL/FieldWorkAssistantMVC/wiki
+All the details in the wiki: https://github.com/FWAJL/FieldWorkAssistantMVC/wiki